wei-hsuan-cheng/robot_math_utils/README.md

 - `Tr`: Compute the trace of a matrix.
 - `ConstrainedAngle`: Constrain an angle within a range.
 - `RandNorDist`: Generate a random number from a normal distribution.
+- `RandNorDistVec`: Generate a random vector from a multivariate normal distribution.

 ### Robot Transformation Functions